aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-wide-narrow-ratio-configuration/_index.md

    - Ensure you have Visual Studio installed on your system to work with .NET applications.

 ### 2. Aspose.BarCode for .NET Library
    - You must have the Aspose.BarCode for .NET library installed.
-You can download it from the [official website](https://releases.aspose.com/barcode/net/).
+You can download it from the [website](https://releases.aspose.com/barcode/net/).

 ### 3. License Key (Optional)
    - If you have a license key, it can be used to unlock additional features of the library.
 You can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).